brandon2278/Wheel_Of_Fortune/README.md

 This program is a game based on the T.V. show Wheel Of Fortune  which was deisgned to help promote the Mi'kmaq language to youth.
 The active webpage can viewed <a href=http://ugdev.cs.smu.ca/~group11/>here</a> .

 ## Installation
-To install and run the program, you will require the following dependencies.
-Note that these don't have to be install directly It will be discussed how to downlaod these laster in this section.
+The program requires the following dependencies.
+Note that these don't have to be install directly It will be discussed how to downlaod these later in this section, however the install will make use of the npm package manger.
 <ol>
 <li><a href="https://www.npmjs.com/package/express">Express</a></li>
 <li><a href="https://www.npmjs.com/package/express-ws">Express-ws</a></li>